 Let’s take a look at the basics of how Kubernetes works so that you will have a solid foundation to dive deeper.

+What is a Kubernetes cluster?
 The Kubernetes architecture

 The Kubernetes architecture is relatively simple.
-You never interact directly with the nodes that are hosting your application, but only with the control plane, which presents an API and is in charge of scheduling and replicating groups of containers named Pods.
+You never interact directly with the nodes hosting your application, but only with the control plane, which presents an API and is in charge of scheduling and replicating groups of containers named Pods.
 Kubectl is the command line interface you can use to interact with the API to share the desired application state or gather detailed information on the infrastructure’s current state.

 Let’s look at the various pieces.